mfahlandt/body-parser-zlib/README.md

 # gzip Body Parser

-Adds zlib as parser to the [body-parser](https://github.com/expressjs/body-parser) library, so you can convert incoming gziped data into a string representation.
+Adds zlib as parser to the [body-parser](https://github.com/expressjs/body-parser) library, so you can convert incoming gzipped data into a string representation.

 This is really useful if you want to read gziped requests to save size